dcsil/palate/product_research/competitive_cuj.md

 Jisung Shin – 1004192170

 ## TL;DR
 Google Maps and Google Reviews are accessible and intuitive tools for restaurant discovery, offering extensive information like reviews, photos, and business details.
-However, they lack personalization and require **frequent switching** between apps and websites to compare options and coordinate with other people.
+However, they **lack personalization** and thus require **frequent switching** between apps and websites to compare options and share information.
 This fragmentation matters because it increases decision fatigue.
 Our product should centralize discovery and decision-making to reduce context switching and improve group coordination.
 <br>

 ## Our User Goal